david18063/david18063/README.md

 - 👋 Hi, I’m @david18063
-- 👀 I’m interested in developing a software that is used as a combo guide for the game of Yugioh
+- 👀 I’m interested in Shopify
-- 🌱 I’m currently learning software technologies and design at uni
+- 🌱 I’ve graduated Plovdiv University "Paisii Hilendarski" with a Master's Degree in Mobile Systems and Applications
 - 📫 How to reach me - zelevdavid@gmail.com

 <!---